The realization problem for von Neumann regular rings: Known cases

 Let $S_2$ be a copy of $S_1$, now with vertices labelled as $v_{0,2}, v_{1,2}$ and arrows labelled as $e_2,f_2$, and set $Q_2=Q_{K(t_1)}(S_2)$.
 There is a corresponding diagram

 Let $P$ be the pullback of the maps $\pi_1$ and $\pi _2$, so that $P$ fits in the following commutative square:

-Then $P$ is a von Neumann regular ring and $\mon{P}=M$, see \cite{Aposet}.
+Then $P$ is a von Neumann regular ring and $\mon{P}=M$, see [\refcite{Aposet}].
 Indeed a wide generalization of this method gives the following realization result:

-\begin{theor} {\rm (\cite[Theorem 2.2]{Aposet})} Let $M$ be a finitely generated primitive monoid such that all primes of $M$ are free and let $K$ be a field.
-Then there is a unital regular $K$-algebra $Q_K(M)$ such that $\mon{Q_K(M)}\cong M$. \end{theor}
+\begin{theorem} {\rm (\cite[Theorem 2.2]{Aposet})} Let $M$ be a finitely generated primitive monoid such that all primes of $M$ are free and let $K$ be a field.
+Then there is a unital regular $K$-algebra $Q_K(M)$ such that $\mon{Q_K(M)}\cong M$. \end{theorem}

-Moreover both the regular algebras associated with quivers \cite{AB} and the regular algebras constructed in \cite{Aposet} are given explicitly in terms of generators and relations (including universal localization \cite{scho}).
+Moreover both the regular algebras associated with quivers [\refcite{AB}] and the regular algebras constructed in [\refcite{Aposet}] are given explicitly in terms of generators and relations (including universal localization [\refcite{scho}]).

 Recall that a monoid $M$ is {\it strongly separative} in case $a+a=a+b$ implies $a=b$ for $a,b\in M$.
-A ring $R$ is said to be {\it strongly separative} in case $\mon{R}$ is a strongly separative monoid, see \cite{AGOP} for background and various equivalent conditions.
+A ring $R$ is said to be {\it strongly separative} in case $\mon{R}$ is a strongly separative monoid, see [\refcite{AGOP}] for background and various equivalent conditions.
 As we mentioned above, every primely generated refinement monoid is separative \cite[Theorem 4.5]{Brook01}.
 In particular every primitive monoid is separative.
 Moreover, a primitive monoid $M$ is strongly separative if and only if all the primes in $M$ are free, see \cite[Theorem 4.5, Corollary 5.9]{Brook01}.
 Thus, the class of monoids covered by Theorem \ref{primitive} coincides exactly with the strongly separative finitely generated primitive monoids.
-The case of a general finitely generated primitive monoid remains open, although it seems amenable to analysis in the light of \cite{AB} and \cite{Aposet}.
+The case of a general finitely generated primitive monoid remains open, although it seems amenable to analysis in the light of [\refcite{AB}] and [\refcite{Aposet}].